Filter by:

 Lewis & Clark among the Indians 6.
 Across the Divide

-• their craft from the shore exposed the men's moccasined feet to the needle spines of the prickly pear.
-Working
+• Towing their craft from the shore exposed the men's moccasined feet to the needle spines of the prickly pear.
+Working boats in the water became a back-breaking, bone-chilling enterprise.

 • N.D.